kubevirt-manager/kubevirt-manager/README.md

 ## HOW TO USE IT

 To use the tool, you can either use `kubectl port-forward` on port 8080, use a `Service` with type `NodePort` or `LoadBalancer`, or, create an `Ingress` for your service.
+*Note:* As the tool needs Websocket support, if you are using an `Ingress` make sure you set it up accordingly.

 ## Diagram